cake-lab/HybridDepth/README.md

 - **2024-07-23:** Model and Github repository is online.

 ## TODOs
+- [ ] Release a new model and pre-trained weights with improved performance.
 - [ ] Add Hugging Face model.
 - [ ] Release Android Mobile Client for HybridDepth.